Content

 You’ll input your credit card information before the medical consultation but won’t be charged until you place your order.

-But if you need a little help getting started, you can take a hair wellness quiz that asks questions about your hair goals (thicker hair, shine, growth, strength, or texture), when you first noticed symptoms, and what you’ve used in the past.
+But if you need a little help getting started, you can take a hair wellness quiz that asks questions about your hair goals, when you first noticed symptoms of thinning, and what you’ve used in the past.

-Because Nutrafol doesn’t have prescription products, your quiz is informational only and won’t be reviewed by a physician.
+Since Nutrafol doesn’t have prescription products, your quiz is informational only and won’t be reviewed by a medical professional.

-Nutrafol products are drug-free, so the brand doesn’t offer prescription products.
-Put differently, every Nutrafol product is non-prescription, meaning you can buy them without meeting with a medical provider.
-And the brand is sold in some stores, including Sephora.
+Nutrafol products are drug-free, and the brand doesn’t offer prescriptions.
+You can buy products online without meeting with a healthcare provider.
+The brand is sold in some stores, including Sephora.

-However, even though you don’t need a prescription, you may still have the option to talk with a naturopathic doctor, which we’ll cover shortly.
+Even though you don’t need a prescription for Nutrafol, you may still have the option to talk with a naturopathic doctor — more on this ahead.

-Meanwhile, Hers offers access to a mix of prescription, OTC, and other non-prescription products.
+Meanwhile, Hers offers access to a mix of prescription and OTC products for hair.
 The platform also has providers in all 50 states, plus Washington, D.C.

-This is important because, generally, you have to be prescribed by a healthcare provider who’s licensed in the state where you live, making Hers hair products accessible anywhere in the U.S.
+This is important because, generally, you have to be prescribed by a healthcare provider who’s licensed in the state where you live, making Hers hair products accessible anywhere in the United States.

-While the two brands are often compared, there are actually no overlaps when it comes to Hers versus Nutrafol products.
+While the two are often compared, there are actually no overlaps when it comes to Hers vs. Nutrafol products.

-We’ll go over the hair products offered by each one, with an asterisk (*) indicating a prescription product.
+Let’s go over the hair growth products offered by each one, with an asterisk (*) indicating a prescription product.

 Hers hair products for women include: